-The Stanislaus Urban County members will continue the use of State of California funds (as they become available) designed to fund affordable housing projects/programs.
+The Stanislaus Urban County members will continue to use State of California funds (as they become available) designed to fund affordable housing projects and programs.
 Stanislaus County is currently a recipient of CalHome funds to provide down payment assistance to first-time homebuyers and owner-occupied housing rehabilitation assistance.